hakanolgun/notes-from-books/Software/react_dev.md

 If you’re coming from an object-oriented programming background, you might assume that the two examples above are subtly different because one of them may create two different “instances” of <li>.
 But JSX elements aren’t “instances” because they don’t hold any internal state and aren’t real DOM nodes.
 They’re lightweight descriptions, like blueprints.
 So these two examples, in fact, are completely equivalent.
 Preserving and Resetting State goes into detail about how this works.

 Don’t put numbers on the left side of &&.
 To test the condition, JavaScript converts the left side to a boolean automatically.
 However, if the left side is 0, then the whole expression gets that value (0), and React will happily render 0 rather than nothing.

-For example, a common mistake is to write code like messageCount && <p>New messages</p>.
-It’s easy to assume that it renders nothing when messageCount is 0, but it really renders the 0 itself!

-To fix it, make the left side a boolean: messageCount > 0 && <p>New messages</p>.

 ## Rendering Lists